 Their cars got a complete restyle for 1959 and, as was becoming the practice, received Thunderbird influenced styling once more.
 Ford ornaments sat atop of the new, flattened front fenders with a correspondingly flat hood.
 The bumper and grille assembly was revised with the latter featuring four rows of floating stars.
 It was a look that was somewhat reminiscent of what Buick had done preceding year.

 The Sunliner, just like the Skyliner, actually started the '59 model year as a Fairlane 500.
 Shortly after the Galaxie series was launched as the new top-of-the-line and the Sunliner and Skyliner then became Galaxies.

 Earlier cars will therefore have a Fairlane 500 script on the rear quarter and Galaxie once things changed.
 Interestingly, even after the name change, they still retained Fairlane 500 script on the trunk lid.

-The tri-color red, black and white interior color scheme on this Sunliner look great with the Raven Black paint.
+The tri-color red, black and white interior color scheme on this Sunliner look great with the Colonial White paint.
 Thirteen paint colors (plus two tone options) were available for 1959.

 Inside we see the redesigned for '59 instrument panel with the new, flattened speedometer.
 We can also see the original owner of this Sunliner opted to purchase A MagicAire heater / defroster and AM radio costing $75 and $59 respectively.